telerik/blazor-docs/components/grid/templates/popup-form-template.md

 ---
 title: Popup Form Template
 page_title: Grid Popup Form Template
-description: Learn how to define a custom popup create/edit template in the Blazor Data Grid.
+description: Learn how to define a custom popup create or edit template in the Blazor Data Grid.
 The template allows you to customize the layout and the content of the create/edit popup.
 slug: grid-templates-popup-form
 tags: telerik,blazor,grid,templates,popup,edit,create
 published: True